-14.05 ORDERS OF PROTECTION
+14.06 ORDERS OF PROTECTION

-- (a) Persons seeking an order of protection ("O.O.P") shall first sign in with the family division administrative assistant for information regarding their application and the Judge assigned to hear their case that day. - (b) Petitions associated with pending criminal or family division cases, when practicable, should be heard by the Judge assigned to hear the underlying case. - (c) Whenever an O.O.P is filed in a Criminal case and there is a pending Family Division case involving the same parties and minor children, the following procedure should apply: - (1) The Judge hearing the criminal case should hear the Petition for Plenary Order of Protection, and unless otherwise agreed, reserve all issues related to the children, including but not limited to support and the allocation of Parental Responsibilities. - (2) The Judge hearing the Criminal case may then transfer the Criminal case to the
+(a) Persons seeking an Order of Protection (OP) shall first sign in with the Family Division Administrative Assistant for information regarding their application and the judge assigned to hear their case that day.

-- appropriate Family Division Judge for the limited purpose of resolving any or all of the reserved issues relating to the parenting, care and support of the children. - (d) Whenever an Independent Petition for O.O.P. is filed involving the same parties and children in a pending Family Division case, the O.O.P. case should be consolidated into the Family Division case.
+- (b) Petitions associated with pending Criminal or Family Division cases, when practicable, should be heard by the judge assigned to hear the underlying case. - (c) Whenever an OP is filed in a criminal case and there is a pending Family Division case involving the same parties and minor children, the following procedure should apply: - (1) The judge hearing the criminal case should hear the Petition for Plenary Order of Protection, and unless otherwise agreed, reserve all issues related to the children, including but not limited to support and the allocation of parental responsibilities. - (2) The judge hearing the criminal case may then transfer the criminal case to the appropriate Family Division judge for the limited purpose of resolving any or all of the reserved issues relating to the parenting, care and support of the children. - (d) Whenever an independent petition for OP is filed involving the same parties and children in a pending Family Division case, the OP case should be consolidated into the Family Division case, or assigned to the same judge assigned to the family division case.

-14.06 INDIRECT CIVIL CONTEMPT
+14.07 INDIRECT CIVIL CONTEMPT

-- (a) This sub-section shall not apply to actions to enforce allocated parenting time. - (b) No Rule to Show Cause shall issue except upon proper notice and motion by verified pleading.
-Petitions for Rule to Show Cause may initially be handled as uncontested, non-scheduled matters, with no evidentiary hearing at the time of issuance.
-Accordingly, the burden of proof shall not shift to the respondent upon the issuance of the rule. - (c) Unless otherwise agreed to by the parties and approved by the court, all Rules shall be returnable not less than fourteen (14) days and no more than thirty (30) days from the date of issuance. - (d) Service shall be in accordance with Supreme Court Rules as in service summons.
+- (a) This sub-section shall not apply to actions to enforce allocated parenting time. - (b) No Rule to Show Cause (Rule) shall issue except upon proper notice and motion by verified pleading.
+Rules to Show Cause may issue with no evidentiary hearing.
+Accordingly, the burden of proof shall not shift to the respondent upon the issuance of the Rule. - (c) Unless otherwise agreed to by the parties and approved by the court, all Rules shall be returnable not less than fourteen (14) days and no more than thirty (30) days from the date of issuance. - (d) Service shall be in accordance with Supreme Court Rules as in service summons.

-14.07 ENFORCEMENT OF ALLOCATED PARENTING TIME
+14.08 ENFORCEMENT OF ALLOCATED PARENTING TIME

-- (a) Actions to enforce allocated parenting time shall be initiated by verified pleading which shall set forth the name and case number of the F or D case under which the cause of action arose, the specific remedies being sought and the sub-section in which the remedy is authorized.
-All enforcement actions shall be given priority, and shall be heard, when possible, within thirty (30) days of the initial return date. - (b) These pleadings shall be entitled "Petition to Enforce Allocated Parenting Time" and shall be filed with the clerk as a new "CC" (Criminal Contempt) case.
-The moving party should be named as the Petitioner in the case caption, and the alleged non-complying parent named as defendant. - (c) Service upon the defendant may be by notice to appear or Summons with an initial return date no less than fourteen (14) days and no more than thirty (30) days from the date of filing.
-The CC case shall be returnable before the Judge assigned to hear the underlying F or D case from which the cause of action arose. - (d) A uniform Dispositional order will be used by the Court when resolving any such action to enforce allocated parenting time.
+- (a) Actions to enforce allocated parenting time shall be initiated by verified pleading which shall set forth the name and case number of the FA or DC case under which the cause of action arose, the specific remedies being sought, and the sub-section in which the remedy is authorized.
+All enforcement actions shall be given priority, and shall be heard, when possible, within thirty (30) days of the initial return date.
+These pleadings shall be entitled "Petition to Enforce Allocated Parenting Time." - (b) If the potential remedies sought do not include a finding of contempt under 750 (LCS 5/607.5(c)(6), or the subsequent remedies in 750 1LCS 607.5(f), the pleading shall be filed and noticed as any other motion as part of the underlying case. - (c) If the potential remedies sought do include a finding of contempt under 750 ILCS